 Link to webinar: Making Data Work For You: Turning Data Into Insights

 The power of data can be extremely valuable and influential to an organization that knows how to use it strategically.
-However, sorting though a mountain of information to find the needle in the haystack that dramatically and accurately aids a company with successful decision making takes careful consideration and thoughtful implementation.
+However, sorting through a mountain of information to find the needle in the haystack that dramatically and accurately aids a company with successful decision-making takes careful consideration and thoughtful implementation.

 ATC's Nick Reddin talks with Jason Greer, a strategist and owner of Higher Standard Consulting, about using data to gather critical insights that can help your business reach various objectives.

 Nick Reddin: Good morning everybody.
 Appreciate you attending our webinar today.
 Today we're going to be talking about how to make data work for you.
 Turning data into insight.
 My name is Nick Reddin.
 I'm Vice President for ATC.
 I've been doing this for quite a long time, almost longer than I care to count.
 I'm very excited to be here today.
 And with me is Jason Greer.
 He's the owner and results strategist at Higher Standard Consulting.
 Jason, 19 years of experience in information technology.
 14 years of the Six Sigma practitioner.
 He's traveled nationwide helping companies understand the value of internal and external data.
 He specialized in process improvement and process design, business intelligence, design, financial modeling, business metric design and data governance.

 Jason is a constant speaker on this topic in particular, and he's a great guest for us to have today.
 So Jason, welcome to the webinar.